 Following the theory part of the program there will be a practical evaluation completed.
-This consists of observing the trainee and testing his abilities to put the theory into practice.
+This consists of observing the trainee and testing their abilities to put the theory into practice.

 This is an 4-hour theory program with a practical evaluation to follow.
 All workers who will be operating the equipment must perform the practical assessment for each of the devices he or she wishes to be certified on (Scissor, Articulated Boom).
 Generally a $75/person charge applies for each evaluation dependent on location.
 When evaluations are required for different types of equipment, a charge of $25/person/device will apply.
 BEST Safety Training recommends that practical evaluations be completed within 90 days of completing the theory portion of the program.

 In order for evaluations to be completed, the following conditions must be met:

 - Confirmation of the date and location of the equipment evaluation must be received in advance

 - Participant must have some practical experience on each piece of equipment on which he/she will be operating

-- Equipment is in good working order & annual certification is up-to-date
+- Equipment is in good working order and an annual certification is up-to-date

 Operators must have previous experience operating the equipment.